HEIDI B. KAPLAN

 that control a class of early developmentally expressed genes that require

-independent input from both starvation and a cell-density signal, termed A
+independent input from both starvation and a cell-density signal, termed

 signal.
 The best characterized member of this class is the 4521 gene.
 Our